clicon/clixon-docs/cli.rst

 CLICON_PLUGIN
   The name of the object file containing callbacks in this file.

+CLICON_PIPETREE
+  Name of a pipe output tree as described in

 CLI callbacks
 =============
 CLI callback functions are "library" functions that an application may call from a clispec.
 A